ergs/transmutagen/README.md

 ```

 Where ``"nucs"`` is a list of nuclides and ``"fromto"`` is a list of lists of
 every possible reaction product pair.
+Every nuclide should be listed as a
+reaction with itself.

 To generate a JSON file from ORIGEN libraries, run

     python -m transmutagen.generate_json /path/to/origen/libs/ --outfile gensolve.json

 This will save the JSON to ``gensolve.json``.
+Note that transmutagen comes
+with a a JSON file generated from ORIGEN in
+``transmutagen/data/gensolve_origen.json`` as well as one generated from PyNE
+in ``transmutagen/data/gensolve.json``.

 The resulting solve.c will have functions
 ``{namespace}_expm_multiply{N}(double* A, double* b, double* x)``, where